 Please take the time to follow and to read further on this page about solutions that other municipalities have put in place.
 In the meantime you may want to complete the survey:

 SEPO supports a position that hiring an outside consultant for this purpose was frivolous, particularly in light of the fact that this consultant lacks experience, as reflected in the poorly crafted STA survey questionnaire, that appears biased against short term rentals..
 This project would have been better handled by existing municipal staff.
 Did Mayor McIver and CAO Jones look at or did they contact municipalities that have adopted a common sense approaches in dealing with STA’s and if they did, what municipalities were contacted and to what end?

-The City of Kawartha Lakes has dedicated a full web-page to the topic, including posters created to remind property owners and their visitors about by-law regulations and other important local information. https://www.kawarthalakes.ca/en/things-to-do/short-term-rentals.aspx
+Kawartha Lakes has dedicated a full web-page to the topic, including posters created to remind property owners and their visitors about by-law regulations and other important local information. https://www.kawarthalakes.ca/en/things-to-do/short-term-rentals.aspx

 Kawartha Lakes STAs Information for renters and property owners: Kawartha STA Information for Renters and Owners

-Kawartha Lakes STAs Information sheet for resident and property owner complaints: Kawartha STA Information for Complaints
+Kawartha Lakes STAs Information Sheet for resident and property owner complaints: Kawartha STA Information for Complaints